Victor-Nyangi/mjengo-tech-assessment/README.md

 - Run __npm start__ to serve application

-3rd patry packages that I included are moment, axios and react-router-dom
+3rd party packages that I included are moment, axios and react-router-dom

 To access all pages, login as an admin using the credentials